 Bold, friendly, energetic are the keywords to the ITV brand image.
-ITV already has a complete brand guideline, and the visual elements are applied to their customer facing products appropriately.
-Therefore, I take into these visual elements into consideration when designing components.
+ITV already has a complete brand guideline, and the visual elements are applied to their customer-facing products appropriately.
+Therefore, I consider these visual elements when designing components.

-Design system has to be practical.
-But seeking every opportunities to highlight the playfulness of ITV brand is also important.
-So that the design isn’t only systematic on its specification, but also on its brand communications.
+The design system has to be practical.
+But seeking every opportunity to highlight the playfulness of ITV brand is also important.
+So that there is a consistent visual language about how the interaction work, and what the brand represents.

 To start with, I looked at the most used component - the list.

 It is used across all the internal tools.
-By exploring how the behaviour and visual work for this components, It also allow me to look at how the "atoms" "modules" "organisms" could look like according to the atomic design theory.
+By exploring how the behaviour and visual work for these components, also allows me to look at how the "atoms" "modules" "organisms" could look like in the system, according to the atomic design theory.